 Mr. Bauer earned his BS in Accounting from San Diego State University.
 Mr. Bauer is also a licensed CPA.Contact Mark

-Mr. Kendall serves as Executive Vice President – Government Relations for Easterly Government Properties.
+Mr. Burns serves as Executive Vice President – Government Relations for Easterly Government Properties.

 Mr. Pulliam serves as Executive Vice President – Acquisitions and Portfolio Manager for Easterly Government Properties.